mathiasvr/bluejay/README.md

 Bluejay aims to be an open source successor to BLHeli_S adding several improvements to ESCs with Busy Bee MCUs.

-It is still in early development and further testing is needed before it should be used for serious flight.
-If you want to help testing it any feedback you can provide is greatly appreciated!

 ## Current Features

 - Digital signal protocol: DShot 150, 300 and 600
 - Bidirectional DShot: RPM telemetry
 - Selectable PWM frequency: 24, 48 and 96 kHz
-- PWM dithering: 10-bit effective throttle resolution
+- PWM dithering: 11-bit effective throttle resolution

 See the project [changelog](CHANGELOG.md) for a detailed list of changes.